jonnonz1/nz-statute-book/acts/public/1996/dog-control-act-1996.md

   - **registration year** has the same meaning as that given to the term financial year in section 5(1) of the Local Government Act 2002
   - **specified agency** —
     (a) means—
-      (i) the Aviation Security Service established under section 72B(2)﻿(ca) of the Civil Aviation Act 1990:
+      (i) AvSec as defined in section 5 of the Civil Aviation Act 2023:
       (ii) the Department of Conservation:
       (iii) the Department of Corrections:
       (iv) the Ministry of Agriculture and Forestry: